appscode-cloud/docs/docs/platform/selfhost-setup/install/azure-marketplace.md

 ### 5. Registry

-Ace requires access to various container registries and Helm repositories to pull necessary images and charts.
+KubeDB Platform requires access to various container registries and Helm repositories to pull necessary images and charts.

 **Docker Registry:** Go to the docker registry section first then look for the following settings
 * **Proxies:** Put registry name for Appscode `r.appscode.com` and other Public Registries like Docker Hub, GitHub Container Registry (`ghcr.io`), Kubernetes Registry, Microsoft (`mcr.microsoft.com`), and Quay.